(CNN) -- Controversial Dutch politician Geert Wilders was cleared Thursday of inciting hatred against Muslims, the Dutch justice ministry said.

-Wilders is on trial for inciting discrimination and hatred over a controversial film he made about Islam.
+Wilders was tried for inciting discrimination and hatred over a controversial film he made about Islam.

 Wilders' film "Fitna," which he released online in March 2008 to international outcry, features disturbing images of terrorist acts superimposed over verses from the Quran in an apparent attempt to paint Islam as a threat to Western society.